Welcome to today's edition of the Rush 24-7 podcast.

 And then the casualties come in.

-Because I knew this is gonna happen.
+Because I knew this was going to happen.

 The military made me do it.

-But he's the commander in chief.
+But he's the commander-in-chief.

 He either makes himself look weak by acquiescing to them.

-I don't doubt that he'll try to find somebody else to blame Frank.
+I don't doubt that he'll try to find somebody else to blame, Frank.

 Don't misunderstand.